 This tutorial shows one approach, sometimes called cluster "burst to the cloud," to use scalable, on-demand compute resources in Azure to run compute-intensive applications.

 This tutorial assumes no prior experience with compute clusters or HPC Pack.
 It is intended only to help you deploy a hybrid compute cluster quickly for demonstration purposes.
 For considerations and steps to deploy a hybrid HPC Pack cluster at greater scale in a production environment, see the detailed guidance.
-If you want to set up an HPC Pack cluster entirely in Azure, see Microsoft HPC Pack in Azure VMs.
+For other scenarios with HPC Pack, including automated cluster deployment in Azure virtual machines, see HPC cluster options with Microsoft HPC Pack in Azure.

-To complete this tutorial, you need an Azure account.
-If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see Create an Azure account.
+Azure subscription - If you don't have an Azure subscription, you can create a free account in just a couple of minutes.

-An on-premises computer that is running an edition of Windows Server 2012 R2 or Windows Server 2012.
-This computer will be the head node of the HPC cluster.
-If you are not already running Windows Server, you can download and install an evaluation version.
+An on-premises computer running Windows Server 2012 R2 or Windows Server 2012 - This computer will be the head node of the HPC cluster.
+If you aren't already running Windows Server, you can download and install an evaluation version.

-Installation files for HPC Pack 2012 R2, which is available free of charge.
-The latest version is HPC Pack 2012 R2 Update 1.
-Download the full installation package and copy the files to the head node computer or to a network location.
+HPC Pack 2012 R2 - Download the installation package for the latest version free of charge and copy the files to the head node computer or to a network location.
 Choose installation files in the same language as your installation of Windows Server.

-A domain account with local Administrator permissions on the head node.
+Domain account - This account must be configured with local Administrator permissions on the head node to install HPC Pack.

 TCP connectivity on port 443 from the head node to Azure.

-You first install Microsoft HPC Pack on an on-premises computer running Windows Server that will be the head node of the cluster.
+You first install Microsoft HPC Pack on your on-premises computer running Windows Server that will be the head node of the cluster.